Thrybergh Country Park: Local and national importance

 Today the country park provides an important habitat for birds and other wildlife.
 Over 155 species of birds have been recorded as well as 20 species of mammals and 170 species of plants.
 It is popular with anglers (fly fishing) during the summer and walkers all year round.
-There are level footpaths that provide a circular route around the reservoir and these are suitable for buggies and wheelchairs.
+There are level footpaths that provide a circular route around the reservoir, and these are suitable for buggies and wheelchairs.

-During spring and autumn it is an important migration stop-over for birds and during the winter months it holds a large population of wintering ducks, geese and swans.
+During spring and autumn, it is an important migration stop-over for birds and during the winter months it holds a large population of wintering ducks, geese and swans.
 Two public bird viewing hides are available.

 The country park covers an area of 60 acre and the reservoir itself covers an area of 35 acre.
 There are over 2 mi of circular footpaths.

 Facilities and activities

-Thrybergh Country Park is accessible by car from the A630 Doncaster Road between Thrybergh and Hooton Roberts.
-There is a bus stop immediately outside the main entrance to the park on the A630 and a pay and display car park within the park.

-Close to the car parking area, visitors will find a café with an outdoor seating area and a barbecue area.
-There is an ice cream parlour and toilets (including ones for disabled access) are available and it is possible to purchase bird seed to feed the ducks.
+Thrybergh Country Park has a café with an outdoor seating area and a barbecue area.
+There is an ice cream parlour, and it is possible to purchase bird seed to feed the ducks.
 Mobility scooters are also available for hire.

-Park rangers are on site and Fly fishing permits can be purchased between March and October.
-Float Tubes can be used when fishing and there are rowing boats that fisherman can book 24 hours in advance, however the rangers have right to refuse a boat launch if weather conditions are unfit.
+Park rangers are on site and Fly-fishing permits can be purchased between March and October.
+Float Tubes can be used when fishing and there are rowing boats available via a booking system.

 A campsite can be found within the country park, which has pitches for 24 caravans.
 There is also a children's play area.

-Swimming is not allowed in the lake.